 The Journey

 We took a Traveler bus for 80.2 km till Velhe, a village from where the hike towards the fort started.
-We were accompanied by 8 employees of Decathlon
+We were accompanied by 8 Decathletes.

-It was 9 o clock at night in the quiet, dark and empty village of Velhe.
-We could hear the softest of sounds and breathe in clean air.
-It was pure peace.
 After crossing fields, we had to hike through steep slopes.
-This is where we found ourselves taking frequent breaks after which there were comparatively easy patches with a starking landscape of starry skies.
-This went on, we again confronted patches difficult to both climb and descend but had railing supports at edges.
+This is where we found ourselves taking frequent breaks after which there were comparatively easier patches with a scenic landscape of starry skies.

 We worked as a team under the leadership of the expert hikers and helped each other overcome the difficult paths.

-After the hard climb, we finally reached welcomed by a nice breeze at the top.
+After the hard climb, we finally reached.
 The first thing we saw was the Binni Darwaza (the main entrance) followed by the Kothe Darwaza and finally the Mengai Goddess Temple.
-We feel a sense of satisfaction and happiness on achieving our goal.
+We felt a sense of satisfaction and happiness on achieving our goal.
 It was 2 am by the time we reached the top.
 The view was mesmerizing which I often remember when I try to sleep.

 We were 21 people.
 We divided the tasks accordingly into three groups.
 Cooking, pitching the tents and gathering wood for the fire.